Super-App Behavioral Patterns in Credit Risk Models: Financial, Statistical and Regulatory Implications: Results and Discussion

-Although the box plots provide an approximation of the distribution of the performance measures, Mann Whitney non-parametric mean tests were conducted to more accurately determine which segmentation provided a significant improvement between the super-app data model and the stand-alone bureau model.
-Table \ref{Var_Mean_test} shows the p values of the test, which implies that a significant difference is obtained by adding the super-app variables in all the models and segmentations for both countries and performance metrics, except for the increase in the K-S metric of the High Wealth model for Country B. We can also see that the models with the highest AUC performance were the High Wealth Score model for Country A and the Low RFM model for Country B, while for the K-S statistic it was the High and Low Wealth Scores, respectively.
+Although the box plots provide an approximation of the distribution of the performance measures, Mann Whitney non-parametric mean tests were conducted to more accurately determine which segmentation provided a significant improvement between the super-app, bureau and combined models.
+Table \ref{Var_Mean_test} shows the non-zero p-values of the Mann Whitney test between the bureau and combined models.
+Thus, Table 6 implies that a significant difference is obtained by adding the super-app variables in all the models and segmentations for both countries and performance metrics, except for the increase in the K-S metric of the High Wealth model for Country B. We can also see that the models with the highest AUC performance were the High Wealth Score model for Country A and the Low RFM model for Country B, while for the K-S statistic it was the High and Low Wealth Scores, respectively.